Rue, Capt. Edwin W.

 The POWs were ordered to move and followed a trail out of their bivouac.
 When the trail reached the main road, the first thing the Japanese did was to separate the officers from the enlisted men.
 The men were then left in the sun for the rest of the day.
 That night they were ordered north.
 The march was difficult in the dark since they could not see where they were walking.
 Whenever they slipped, they knew they had stepped on the remains of a dead soldier.

 Skip and the other men assembled at Cabcaben in the south of Bataan.
-On April 10, the Japanese arrived and ordered the HQ personnel onto the road.
-Shortly after this was done, the Prisoners of War witnessed “Japanese Discipline” toward their own troops.
+On April 10th, the Japanese arrived and ordered the HQ personnel onto the road.
+Shortly after this was done, the Prisoners of War witnessed “Japanese Discipline” toward their troops.
 If a Japanese soldier fell, he was kicked in his stomach and hit in the head with a rifle butt.
-If he still did not get up, the Japanese guard determined that the man was exhausted and was given aid.
+If he did not get up, the Japanese guard determined that the man was exhausted and was given aid.

 The POWs were ordered to move and followed a trail out of their bivouac.
 When the trail reached the main road, the first thing the Japanese did was to separate the officers from the enlisted men.
 The men were then left in the sun for the rest of the day.
 That night they were ordered north.
 What made the march difficult was that they could not see where they were walking in the dark.
 Whenever they slipped, they knew they had stepped on the remains of a dead soldier.